bitwisetech/ysimi/README.md

 ### Usage

-It needs a copy of the FlightGear model's YASim configuration named [dddd]-yasim-inpt.xml.  [dddd] is the current working directory, for example user/moi/[ysimi]
+It needs a copy of the FlightGear model's YASim configuration named [dddd]-yasim-inpt.xml where [dddd] is the current working directory, for example user/moi/[dddd].
+Use the prefix name of the original's yasim config makes linking convenient.
 It is started by running in a command window:

     bokeh serve ysimi.py